durrantlab/subpex/README.md

 ## How to use it?

-This code at the moment only works for users with NAMD2.
-Make sure you have WESTPA installed in your computer and that it calls the right python (python2.7).
-For the calculation of the progress coordinate SubPEx needs python3 with MDAnalysis package.
+This code at the moment only works for users with NAMD2, though there is a version that can use Amber's pmemd.
+Make sure you have WESTPA installed and that it calls the right python.
+For the calculation of the progress coordinate SubPEx needs the following packages:

+- MDAnalysis
+- NumPy
+- SciPy
+- scikit-learn

 At the moment manual input is needed for the user to be able to adapt it to the protein of interest.
-This will be changed soon.
+Hopefully this will be changed soon.

 First run env.sh to load all of the WESTPA variables.
 Then, run init.sh which will calculate the basis state progress coordinates and then create the initial states and calculate their progress coordinate.
-Once this
-After that you will need to run the init.sh script (sometimes you need to run it twice, this needs to be checked) Once you don't have errors while running the script run the run.sh script.
+After that you will need to run the run.sh script.

 For more information on these scripts go to the comments in the files.

-## Notes
+## Notes and ideas

 This a WORKING alpha version of SubPEx.

 Things that need to be changed:

-- add a file with all the different pocket shapes or a directory with protein conformations.
+- add a file with all the different pocket shapes or a directory with protein conformations. (can be done at the end of the each generation, for this I probably need to modify the WESTPA code)
 - add script to help with setting things up.

 ## Important scripts and files and what they do